Blog

 Supporting this is also the Nigeria Data Protection Regulation (NDPR) which was released in 2019 as data privacy is a foundational pillar for open banking.

 While waiting for open banking, a lot of smart fintechs, such as Mono, Okra, Stitch (all members of the Open Banking Nigeria coalition) have gone ahead to create innovative hacks.
-But their days of pain are over – they would now be able to provide the industry with more enriched data than is currently available.
+But their days of pain are over.
+They would now be able to provide the industry with more enriched data than is currently available.

 Open banking would usher in a new age of financial inclusion and financial innovation.
 Cementing Nigeria’s lead as a global pioneer in payments and financial services.